 - L2TP/IPSec using the Android built-in VPN functionality

-Here are a few screenshots from testing Trust Zone on Android 7 using L2TP/IPSec:
+Here are a few screenshots from testing Trust Zone Android VPN client:

 In testing out various VPN servers on Android, I did not run into any problems.
-The connection was fast and pretty reliable.
-As you can see with the middle screenshot above, I did not find any leaks (no IP leaks or DNS leaks).
-Overall, Android testing results were quite good.
+The connections were fast and reliable.

 Trust Zone support

 When testing out everything for this review, I sent the Support department a few different random questions.
-The response time was excellent (often under an hour), and the replies gave me all the information I needed.
+The response times were good, with all questions being answered on the same day I submitted the tickets.

 One drawback that has been noted in the comments section is that Trust.Zone support is not available on weekends.
-Additionally, some users have complained about it being down over the weekends.
+This is explained in the member’s area as follows:

-China – Trust.Zone claims their VPN works in China if you utilize port 443, although I cannot confirm if this is true or not.
-Check out the best VPN for China guide for additional options.
+Trust.Zone claims their VPN works in China if you utilize port 443, although I cannot confirm if this is true or not.
+Check out my guide on the best VPN for China for additional options.

 Trust.Zone review conclusion

 If you’re looking for a basic, cheap VPN that still performs well, Trust.Zone is hard to beat.
 In many ways it is like Private Internet Access, but with a much better jurisdiction (outside of the United States) and a free trial.
-For another great budget VPN service, NordVPN is very hard to beat, and it offers significantly more features and apps.
+For another great budget VPN service, NordVPN is also hard to beat, and it offers significantly more features and apps.

 Trust.Zone did well in all tests for this review.
-From a privacy perspective it offers many benefits: excellent jurisdiction (Seychelles), no leaks, good privacy features, and minimal logs (bandwidth).
-In terms of performance, I found it to be quite fast and very reliable.
+From a privacy perspective, it offers many benefits: excellent jurisdiction (Seychelles), no leaks, a good kill switch, and minimal logs (bandwidth).
+In terms of performance, it is one of the best VPNs I’ve tested.

 If you have used Trust.Zone VPN, feel free to share your honest review (good or bad) below.